taylankabbani/Streaming-Pipeline/README.md

 > **Note**
 > You can access Spark UI from http://192.168.0.4:8080/ to monitor the spark jobs.

-5. To run the ETL to get the product report, execute:
+5. To run the ETL and get the product report, execute:
 ```
 python run_ETL.py
 ```